MJKWoolnough/jslib/README.md

 The method is used to set the routers transition method.
 By default the router simply swaps the nodes, but this method allows for other effects and animations.

-It is expected that the `next` node will replace the `current` node in the document immediately.
+It is expected that the `next` node will be placed in the document immediately, and adjacent to the `current` node.

 ## <a name="router_transitions">router_transitions</a>